 - Justified by a legitimate business interest

-- Applied to employees who regularly solicit customers, engage in sales, perform the duties of a key employee, or have the duty of managing a department and regularly direct the work of employees and have the authority to hire or fire them.
+- It applies to employees who regularly solicit customers, engage in sales, perform the duties of a key employee, or have the responsibility of managing a department and periodically directing the employees’ work and have the authority to hire or fire them.

 Georgia state law does not state specific limitations on time in non-compete agreements.
-However, agreements shouldn’t be too broad and should be specific to the threat to the business’s interests.
+However, agreements shouldn’t be too broad and particular to the threat to the business’s interests.

-On that note, it’s wise to keep agreements as short in length as possible.
-An agreement that is more than two years long may not be enforceable if challenged in court as per § 13-8-57(b)(5).
+On that note, keeping agreements as short as possible is wise.
+An agreement over two years may not be enforceable if challenged in court as per § 13-8-57(b)(5).

 Georgia code limits the geographic scope to only areas where employees provided services or had significant presence or influence.
 It’s possible that there could be disagreement about what that area may be.
-However, it is advisable to limit the geographic scope of the agreement as narrow as possible to make sure the agreement is enforceable.
+However, limiting the agreement’s geographic scope as narrowly as possible is advisable to ensure the contract is enforceable.

 Blue Penciling Allowed

-According to § 13-8-53(d) “so long as the modification does not render the covenant more restrictive with regard to the employee than as originally drafted by the parties.”, then in Georgia, a court may modify an unenforceable or otherwise void non-compete agreement.
+According to § 13-8-53(d), “so long as the modification does not render the covenant more restrictive about the employee than originally drafted by the parties.”
+A court may modify an unenforceable or otherwise void non-compete agreement in Georgia.

 See below for a sample non-compete agreement in Georgia, downloadable in PDF and Word format.